Back to Tutorials

 });

-Those research-progress chunks flow through fullStream right alongside the built-in ones.
-Your UI matches on the type it invented and renders a live checklist:
+Those research-progress chunks show up in fullStream right alongside the built-in ones — same stream, same loop, no separate plumbing.
+Your UI just matches on the type it invented:

 ui.ts